lhcb/starterkit-lessons/first-analysis-steps/davinci-grid.md

 backend called `Dirac`, which is "the grid".
 Instead of specifying the files to process as part of the options file you have now to tell the `Job` about it.
 This allows `ganga` to split your job up by setting `j.splitter`, processing different files simultaneously.
-More details about the splitter is given in the [next lesson](split-jobs.html).
+More details about the splitter are given in the [next lesson](split-jobs.html).
 Note that data will be accessed using its path in the bookkeeping `bkPath`.
 In order to speed-up our job, only the first 2 elements (files) of `data` will be accessed; we don't need to look at much data here.

 {% callout "DaVinciDev folder" %}
 When you create a job using `prepareGaudiExec('DaVinci','v44r6', myPath='.')`